Welcome to the Original Christmas Markets

 The ambience of a typical German Christmas Market is further enhanced by the aromas of hot chestnuts, grilled sausages and other tasty snacks.
 Youngsters especially will be attracted to the gingerbread biscuits known as Lebkuchen, marzipan figures and other sweets.

 With so many Christmas Markets through out Germany the most difficult choice is which Christmas Market to visit.
 The best solution is to sample at least two Christmas Markets, preferably in a city for some serious shopping and a small town or village if you are looking for something a little bit more romantic.

 Most Christmas Markets start in the last week of November and run through to Christmas Eve or a day or two before.
 They are usually open every day from 10am to about 8 or 9 pm.

-In 2016 most Christmas Markets are expected to start two days earlier (one extra day), in comparison to 2015, this is due to the season of Advent begining on a different date each year.
-In 2016 the first Sunday of Advent will be on the 27th of November 2016.
+In 2017 most Christmas Markets are expected to start six days later in comparison to 2016, this is due to the season of Advent begining on a different date each year.
+In 2017 the first Sunday of Advent will be on the 3rd of December 2017.